© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen y Fan Canal Reservoir is a scheduled monument protected by Cadw under reference MM269.
 View the official record →

-Pen y Fan Canal Reservoir is a post-medieval water supply and drainage structure located in Wales, designated as a scheduled ancient monument under reference MM269.
+Pen y Fan Canal Reservoir is a Post Medieval and Modern water supply and drainage structure located in Wales, designated as a Scheduled Ancient Monument (SAM MM269) under Cadw protection.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM269.

 Pen y Fan Canal Reservoir dates from the post medieval/modern period, and is classified as a dam.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen y Fan Canal Reservoir is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM269.